Kenosha Pass Hikes We Love

 Hiking friends report this to be a new favorite hike due to the varied terrain through both wooded and wipe open spaces.

+Green and lush, you’ll love the amazing aspen groves in addition to the stream crossings.
 Even if you don’t have time for the full hike, it is worth it to hike a few miles out and back.

 How to reach the trailhead: Just 13 minutes from Kenosha Pass, head north on US Hwy 285 for 7.5 miles.
 Turn left on Geneva Rd / Guanella Pass Rd and find the trailhead after 2.4 miles, on the left.